 - Tracks changes in wholesale pricing

-- Increases the chances that products will fill orders before they become obsolete or go out of style
+- Increases the chances that products will fill orders before they become obsolete or go out of style, or perishable goods expire

 - Provides a straightforward method for ongoing inventory tracking and accounting, which may be helpful to small business owners

 Advantages of LIFO include:

 - Increases the amount you can deduct for inventory costs